exdev/ex2d/index.md

 <a href="./download/ex2d_v2.0.1_beta_130818.unitypackage" class="downloadBtn">Download ex2D v2.0.1 Beta</a>

+### Important Notice on Compatibility

+ex2D 2.0 is __NOT Compatible__ with projects created with ex2D 1.X!
+Do not import ex2D 2.0 package into your ex2D 1.X project!
+ It will break everything if you insist doing that.

+Once we are more sure about the work flow and assets pipeline, we may be able to write migration tool so you can have your ex2D v1.X project upgraded.

 If you have any issue or question, please use the following way to get back to us:

 - [Report An Issue][6]